-This brochure describes the obligations and benefits of the Special Peace Officer 25-Year Retirement Plan for Tier 6 members (6SO-25 Plan).
-The 6SO-25 Plan allows participants to retire after 25 years of Allowable Service without regard to age and is available only to members employed in a series of Special Peace Officer (SPO) titles.
+This brochure describes the obligations and benefits of the Emergency Medical Technician 25-Year Plan for Tier 6 members (6EM-25 Plan).
+This plan allows participants to retire after rendering at least 25 years of Allowable Service, regardless of age.
+The 6EM-25 Plan is available only to Emergency Medical Technician (EMT) Members.
+An EMT Member is a NYCERS member employed by the City of New York or the New York City Health and Hospitals Corporation in a title whose duties are those of an EMT, Advanced Emergency Medical Technician (AEMT), or a supervisor of those employees.